ladyson1806/AEBINUM/Git/Git_tutorial.md

 > - Read until this line: “Congratulations!
 You've successfully created your first repository and initialized it with a README file.”
 > - The next part is about making a commit from the web interface

--	Clone your repository on your computer
+-	Clone your repository in your computer
   1. Open Git Bash
   2. Write `cd TO/YOUR/PATH/FOLDER`
   3. Write `git clone http://www.github.com/your_repository_url`
-  4. Enter in the folder using `cd` and check if the content of your report was created with `ls`
+  4. Go to the new folder using `cd` and check if the content of your repository was created with `ls`
         - You should have only an empty README.md file

 > __Note__: Your will collect this link on the main page of your repository by clicking on the “Clone/Download button”